Crochet cotton washcloths make personalised, super practical and uniquely beautiful gifts! They are machine washable, reusable and durable!

-This farmhouse style washcloth is very easy and so quick to crochet!
-If you’re looking for a DIY gift then this would be a great idea as it can be done last minute.
+This farmhouse style crochet washcloth is very easy and super quick to work up.
+If you’re looking for a hand-made crochet gift then this would be a great idea as it can be worked up last minute.
 If you have some colourful cotton yarn ready, you could make a couple of them in a blink of an eye.

-This washcloth took me an hour from start to finish – with a tea break 🙂
+This washcloth took me an hour from start to finish to crochet – with a tea break! 🙂

-The pattern mainly consists of half double crochets and single crochets.
-So it’s beginner friendly if you already know how to make those stitches.
-It is also a great way to practise colour change and carrying yarn if you’re new to this!
+The farmhouse crochet washcloth pattern mainly consists of half double crochets and single crochets.
+So, it’s beginner friendly.
+And if you already know how to crochet those stitches, you will find it easy.

 Scroll down for the free pattern!